pyOpenSci/pyopensci.github.io/_pages/packaging-resources.md

      btn_class: btn--primary
 partnership_benefits:
   - image_path: /images/peer-review/pyos-partnerships-peer-review.png
     alt: "Diagram with a light purple background.
 On the left there is the pyOpenSci purple flower and it says accepted with a check mark above.
 There are two arrows leading to boxes on the right.
 The top box says JOSS published with a check next to it and the JOSS logo.
 The box below says Community Affiliated with a check.
-THe boxes are numbered 1,2,3. "
+The boxes are numbered 1,2,3. "
     excerpt: "
 Through a single review process, community maintainers: